uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 And dwarf is running on 12 cores.
 Given that 12 ⨉ 12 is 144, dwarf is about 144 times slower than JavaScript.

-> It's may not be quite this bad.
+> It may not be quite this bad.
 >The test machine has 4 "efficiency" cores, which are presumably slower than the 8 "performance" cores.

 The time difference in JavaScript from 100,000 iterations to 1,000,000 is interesting.